How Nesbitt Realty pays landlord clients in Broadway

 - Loan Repayment --- If you have a repair that exceeds the amount you have in escrow, we will need to loan you money.
 This doesn't happen very often and we'll always give you a heads-up so you can pre-pay if you like.

 You'll receive a management statement to explain what money went where.
-If you have questions about that statement, call your management professional.
+If you have questions about that statement, call your property manager.
 At the end of the year we will compile those statements to produce a 1099 at the end of the year.

-For many of our property ownerss we deposit money directly into their bank accounts.
-This is the quickest way to receive payment.
-For this to happen, please supply us with a copy of a voided check.
+For many of our rental investorss we deposit money directly into their bank accounts.
+This is the fastest way to get paid.
+To take advantage of this service, please supply us with a copy of a voided check.
 If you prefer to have checks mailed to you, let us know.

 Each month, we prepare and send a detailed cash flow statement.
-We pride ourselves in the rapidity with which we process payments and prepare reports.
-In Boston, you can typically expect to see this on about the 7th of every month.
+We pride ourselves in the speed with which we process payments and prepare reports.
+In Broadway, you can regularly expect to see this on about the 7th of every month.

-- Before you move a tenant into your property in Boston
+- Before you rent out your rental in Broadway

 - Collections and evictions